9 Important CPG Industry Trends 2022-2025

 That's why Amazon offers same-day delivery of many grocery items.

-Search interest in GoPuff has been rising for years, and spiked during pandemic lockdowns.
+Search interest in "GoPuff" has been rising for years (2,050% over the last five), and spiked during pandemic lockdowns.

 According to the company, they deliver in minutes - not days or even hours.